moja-global/About_moja_global/Contributing/How-to-Contribute-Land-Sector-Data-Analysis.md

 ---

-# 1.3.7 Interpretation of Results
+### 1.3.7 Interpretation of Results

 This is the most important part of the analysis.
 The whole process comes down to this very aspect of drawing insight from the data.
-Being able to explain complex relationships that exist betwween **1.3.1** and **1.3.6**.
+IScaniScan explains the complex relationship between 1.3.1 and 1.3.6.

-In this section, you can statiscally elaborate on how the individual features of each factor above affects climate change.
-Present your opinion scientifically and use your calculations, refences and description to back up your facts.
+In this section, you can statistically explain in detail how the various characteristics of each of the above factors affect climate change.
+Present your opinion scientifically and use your calculations, reference and description to back up your facts.

 # 1.3.8 Recommendation and Conclusion